-Services that are covered for you What you must pay when you get these services □ Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. ☐ X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. □ Surgical dressings □ Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. □ Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. □ Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies. ☐ Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
+Services that are covered for you What you must pay when you get these services Physician services Please refer below to Physician/ practitioner services, including doctor's office visits.
+Diagnostic tests (like lab tests) Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
+X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
+Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient diagnostic tests and therapeutic services and supplies. •Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic devices and related supplies. •Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic devices and related supplies.
+Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient rehabilitation services.

-Services that are covered for you What you must pay when you get these services Meal Benefit This benefit can be used immediately following an inpatient hospital or skilled nursing facility (SNF) stay if recommended by a provider.
-Benefit guidelines: - Receive up to 28 home-delivered meals for up to 14 days - First meal delivery may take up to 72 hours after ordered - Some restrictions and limitations may apply Provided by: Mom's Meals® \$0 copayment Prior authorization is required.
-Medical Nutrition Therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Services that are covered for you What you must pay when you get these services Meal benefit This benefit can be used immediately following an inpatient hospital or skilled nursing facility (SNF) stay.
+Benefit guidelines: Receive up to 28 home-delivered meals for up to 14 days First meal delivery may take up to 72 hours after ordered Provided by: Roots Food Group® \$0 copayment Prior authorization is required.
+Home-delivered meals are available nationwide through Roots Food Group.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
+Medicare diabetes prevention program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.